Flank/flank-dashboard/metrics/web/docs/02_presentation_layer_architecture.md

 - Not document the presentation layer of the Metrics Web Application:
     - Cons:
         - As the application grows, the future development of new modules and maintaining the old ones may be tricky without any document describing the presentation layer.
-        - With no written explanation in differences between top-level and low-level widgets in the context of the Metrics Web Application, it will be longer for the new team members to become productive.
+        - With no written explanation in differences between metrics and base widgets in the context of the Metrics Web Application, it will be longer for the new team members to become productive.

 # Results
 > What was the outcome of the project?